influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/data.md

 withName(name)
 ```

-name of the artifact. must be unique within a template's inputs/outputs.
+"name of the artifact. must be unique within a template's inputs/outputs."

 ### fn source.artifactPaths.withOptional